Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Decay character theory of linear systems

 and the initial data are correspondingly prescribed by

-Furthermore, the first two equations in \eqref{hplinear} are diagonalizable in terms of $(\Psi^\lambda,Z^\lambda)$ such that they can be written as a parabolic model and a damped model, up to some higher-order terms.
+Furthermore, the first two equations in \eqref{hplinear} can be decoupled in terms of $(\Psi^\lambda,Z^\lambda)$ such that they are able to be written as a parabolic model and a damped model, up to some higher-order terms.

-\begin{lemma} Let $\Psi^\lambda$ and $Z^\lambda$ be defined by \eqref{Psilambda}- \eqref{Z}.
-Then, for all $0<\lambda\leq \lambda_0<<1$, it holds that
+\begin{lemma} Let $\Psi^\lambda$ and $Z^\lambda$ be defined by \eqref{Psilambda}-\eqref{Z}.
+Then, for all $0<\lambda\leq \lambda_0\ll1$, it holds that

 where $L_i(\Psi^\lambda,Z^\lambda)$ {\rm(}$i=1,2${\rm)} are given by